SumoLogic/sumologic-documentation/docs/cse/cse-schema/parser-editor.md

 ---
 id: parser-editor
+title: Parser Editor
+description: Learn how to use the Parser Editor to configure and test a custom parser.
 ---

-# Parser Editor

 This topic has instructions for using the Sumo Logic parser editor.
 You can use the editor to customize system parsers, and to create your own custom parsers.

 For information about the Sumo Logic CSE parsing language, see [Parsing Language Reference Guide](parsing-language-reference-guide.md).